Special Relativity (SR) is the theory of space and time discovered by Albert Einstein in 1905.

 Of course, to take advantange of the "closeness" of the events on the future light cone, travellers need to have a high value of γ.
 If you take seriously the idea that no one member of the inertial grid family has special status, then the fact that high speeds are needed is seen as a detail.

-Is time a kind of fourth spatial dimension?
+Is rel-time a kind of fourth spatial dimension?
 Definitely not.
 Here's why:

-The boost transformation is the template for building all other invariants:
+The boost transformation is a template for building other invariants:

 The basic facts about the boost transformation are: